-Valsartan is one of a group of drugs known as angiotensin II receptor blockers (ARBs) used to treat high blood pressure, congestive heart failure, and chronic kidney diseases.
+Valsartan is one of a group of blood pressure drugs known as angiotensin II receptor blockers (ARBs) used to treat high blood pressure, congestive heart failure, and chronic kidney diseases.
 ARBs work by enlarging and expanding blood vessels and reducing blood pressure, making it easier for the heart to pump blood.
-First approved by the FDA in 1996, valsartan had been sold by Novartis Pharmaceuticals Corporation under the brand name Diovan.
+First approved by the FDA in 1996, valsartan had been sold by the drug company Novartis Pharmaceuticals Corporation under the brand name Diovan.
 However, in 2012 the Novartis patent on Diovan and valsartan expired, and shortly thereafter the market was flooded with generic valsartan, many of which were produced overseas to cut costs.
 To date, nearly two dozen pharmaceutical companies manufacture ARBs containing valsartan, many of which were subject to the FDA recall.

 WHAT PHARMACEUTICAL COMPANIES MANUFACTURED VALSARTAN?

 - MyLan Pharmaceuticals;